sgrottel/cool_random/README.md

 ### `cool_random.mmpld`
 The is the original [mmpld](https://github.com/UniStuttgart-VISUS/megamol/tree/master/docs/mmpld) file of the cool_random data set.

-It is a single time frame, with one list of particles, with `73642` particles.
+It is a single time frame, one list of particles, with `73642` particles.

 Most particles store as color `R: 64, G: 64, B: 255`.

-All particles stor as radius `0.5`.
+All particles store as radius `0.5`.

 ### `cool_random.raw`